shovon/hyperguard/README.md

 }
 ```

-Valentina becomes especially powerful when larger `Validator`s are broken down into smaller validators, that serve their own purpose.
-These smaller validators can then be used in other larger validators.
+Valentina becomes especially powerful when larger `Validator`s are comprised from smaller reusable validators, that serve their own purpose.
+These validators can then be used across multiple larger validators.

 ## Design Philosophy

+Valentina is written with three principles in mind:

+- Atomic validators
+- Validator composition
+- Embrace the language

 ### Atomic Validators